-Other key parts of the Act include provisions governing the disposal of records, a statutory basis for a right of public access to records more than thirty years old, and the transfer of records required as State archives to the custody and control of State Records
+Other key parts of the Act include provisions governing the disposal of records, a statutory basis for a right of public access to records more than thirty years old, and the transfer of records required as State archives to the custody and control of NSW State Archives.

-State Records has developed a suite of products including policies, standards, procedures and guidance for application across Government to assist public offices and officials meet the policy objectives and compliance requirements of the State Records Act.
+NSW State Archives has developed a suite of products including policies, standards, procedures and guidance for application across Government to assist public offices and officials meet the policy objectives and compliance requirements of the State Records Act.

 State Records Regulation 2015

 The State Records Act provides a number of means to lawfully dispose of State records.
 Generally this is through the retention and disposal authorities issued by NSW State Archives.
 Another means is in accordance with the normal administrative practice provisions of the Act which allow for the disposal of certain types of facilitative and duplicate records.
 Please see Schedule 2 of the State Records Regulation 2015 for more information on what constitutes normal administrative practice in a public office.